 After pro-Russian forces stormed the Parliament building, a referendum on the future of Crimea was announced.
 The vote concluded in favour of separation.
 Within four weeks, Crimea had left the Ukraine and become a part of Russia. - Danielle Batist -

-Simferopol - 26-02-2014 - Clashes erupt between pro-Russian (L) and pro-Kiev protesters (R) during a rally outside the regional parliament building. © Pierre Crom
+Simferopol, February 26, 2014 - Clashes between pro-Russian separatists and pro-Kiev protesters erupt outside the Regional Parliament. © Pierre Crom

-Simferopol - 27-02-2014 - Pro-Russian protesters wave a large Russian flag outside the regional parliament building. © Pierre Crom
+Simferopol, February 27, 2014 - Pro-Russian protesters wave a large Russian flag as the Regional Parliament is being seized by unidentified armed militia. © Pierre Crom

-Perevalnoye - 02-03-2014 - Russian forces (L) without insigna surround a Ukrainian military base.
-Relatives (R) of Ukrainian soldiers gather outside the base. © Pierre Crom
+Perevalne, March 02, 2014 - Russian forces without insignia surround a Ukrainian military base. © Pierre Crom

-Lubimovka - 05-03-2014 - A Ukrainian officer holds the hand of his spouse through the fence of a military base. © Pierre Crom
+Lubimovka, March 05, 2014 - A Ukrainian officer holds hands with his wife through the fence of a military base. © Pierre Crom

-Sevastopol - 07-03-2014 - Russian soldiers without insigna surround a Ukrainian military base on the outskirt of Sevastopol. © Pierre Crom
+Sevastopol, March 07, 2014 - Russian soldiers without insignia surround a Ukrainian military base. © Pierre Crom

-Bakhchisaray - 14-03-2014 - Tatars protest against the Russian invasion during a rally. © Pierre Crom
+Bakhchisaray, March 14, 2014 - Crimean Tatars protest against the Russian occupation of Crimea. © Pierre Crom

-Simferopol - 16-03-2014 - A man casts his vote during the referendum to decide if Crimea should become Russia. © Pierre Crom
+Simferopol, March 16, 2014 - People cast their ballot during the referendum to decide whether Crimea should become part of Russia. © Pierre Crom